swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline.md

         - pip install --requirement requirements.txt
       script:
         # Run the experiment
-        - dvc repro --pull --allow-missing # (1)!
+        - dvc repro --pull --allow-missing
     ```

+A few notes:

-    1. Instead of running `dvc pull` and `dvc repro` separately, we can run them
+- Instead of running `dvc pull` and `dvc repro` separately, you can run them
   together with `dvc repro --pull`.
-The `--allow-missing` flag allows DVC to skip
+- The `--allow-missing` flag allows DVC to skip downloading unnecessary files
-       downloading unnecessary files that are not used in the repro step.
-For example,
+  that are not used in the repro step.
+For example, if the prepare step is already
-       if the prepare step is already cached, DVC will skip downloading the data again
+  cached, DVC will skip downloading the data again and will only download the
-       and will only download the cached prepare step.
+  cached prepare step.

 ### Push the CI/CD pipeline configuration file to Git